OCD and ERP Therapy: What You Should Expect

 5. Expect Setbacks

 And just remember that’s the way OCD works, but just because it works that way doesn’t mean that you have to listen to it.
-Your ultimate goal in doing this therapy is to recognize, I can handle whatever thoughts or images or urges popped into my head.
-I don’t have to believe them to be true, and I don’t have to follow the advice that my OCD tells me as a way to manage things, I can just go on and live my life, even if I have obsessive-compulsive disorder.
+Your ultimate goal in doing this therapy is to recognize, I can handle whatever thoughts or images, or urges popped into my head.
+I don’t have to believe them to be true, and I don’t have to follow the advice that my OCD tells me as a way to manage things, I can just go on and live my life, even if I have OCD.